microsoft/TypeScript-Handbook/pages/Decorators.md

 # Introduction

 With the introduction of Classes in TypeScript and ES6, there now exist certain scenarios that require additional features to support annotating or modifying classes and class members.
-*Decorators* provide a way to add both annotations and a meta-programming syntax for class declarations and members.
+Decorators provide a way to add both annotations and a meta-programming syntax for class declarations and members.
-*Decorators* are a [stage 1 proposal](https://github.com/wycats/javascript-decorators/blob/master/README.md) for JavaScript and are available as an experimental feature of TypeScript.
+Decorators are a [stage 1 proposal](https://github.com/wycats/javascript-decorators/blob/master/README.md) for JavaScript and are available as an experimental feature of TypeScript.

 > NOTE&emsp; Decorators are an experimental feature that may change in future releases.

-To enable experimental support for *Decorators*, you must enable the `experimentalDecorators` compiler option either on the command line or in your `tsconfig.json`:
+To enable experimental support for decorators, you must enable the `experimentalDecorators` compiler option either on the command line or in your `tsconfig.json`:

 **Command Line**:
 ```